LinkedInLearning/android-dev-est-4-2873199/README.md

 # Android Development Essential Training: 4 Working with Data
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Android Development Essential Training: 4 Working with Data.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Android Development Essential Training: 4 Working with Data][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Do you develop Android apps?
+Are you wondering how to get started or wondering how to improve?
+This series of courses covers the essentials you must know to develop, design, and manage a native Android application.
+In this course, the fourth part in a four-part series, instructor Annyce Davis focuses on data, with hands-on challenges to check your understanding.
+Annyce explains the various types of data processing available in Android.
+She shows you how to package static data in JSON files, to make it easier to work with data in your application.
+Annyce steps through using LiveData objects, HTTP clients, a Retrofit interface, and more to get data from a web service.
+She discusses how you can use a RecyclerView to display different types of data in your app, then concludes by walking you through ways to display data that a user selects.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.